-Current Academic Year Next Academic Year Fall Semester Spring Semester Fall Step Action Responsibility Sep Oct Nov Dec Jan Feb Mar Apr May Jun Semester 1 IPC reviews institutional data including the Educational Master Plan (EMP), the Community Needs Assessment, and other research data as appropriate.
-IPC On- going On -going 2a.
-Departmental faculty identify possible new programs through the program review process and/or advisory committee recommendations Departmental Faculty going -going 2b.
+Curre ent Ad cadem ic Year s Next Academic Year Fall Se emeste er 9 pring Seme ster Fall Step Action Responsibility Sep Oct Nov Dec Jan Feb Mar Apr May Jun Semester 1 IPC reviews institutional data including the Education Master Plan (EMP), the Community Needs Assessment, and other research data as appropriate.
+IPC On- going On- going 2a.
+Departmental faculty identify possible new programs through the program review process and/or advisory committee recommendations Departmental Faculty going going 2b.
 In addition to departmental faculty, the College may identify potential new academic programs as part of the institutional planning process.
 All four constituencies participate in institutional planning processes that may lead to new programs.
-IPC On- going On -going 3 Division dean consults with faculty and Finance Committee to develop start-up and on-going cost estimates.
-Division Dean, Finance Committee going -going 4 IPC makes recommendation for new program after considering costs and other factors including student demand and community need IPC going -going 5 If recommended by IPC, new programs and their related curriculum are sent to Curriculum Committee for approval.
-Dept Faculty On- going On -going 6 The Curriculum Committee meets on a monthly bi- weekly basis and reviews and approves new programs and curriculum.
-The last meeting to submit changes for the next academic year catalog is December СС On- going On -going 7 The VPI Office initiates the new program approval process with the State Chancellor's Office VPI Office On- going On -going
+IPC On- going On- going 3 Division dean consults with faculty and Finance Committee to develop start-up and on-going cost estimates.
+Division Dean, Finance Committee going going 4 IPC makes recommendation for new program after considering costs and other factors including student demand and community need IPC going going 5 If recommended by IPC, new programs and their related curriculum are sent to Curriculum Committee for approval.
+Dept Faculty On- going On- going 6 The Curriculum Committee meets on a monthly bi- weekly basis and reviews and approves new programs and curriculum.
+The last meeting to submit changes for the next academic year catalog is December СС On- going On- going 7 The VPI Office initiates the new program approval process with the State Chancellor's Office VPI Office On- going On- going

-Curre ent Ac adem ic Year Next Academic Year Fall Se emeste er S pring S Semes ster Fall Step Action Responsibility Sep Oct Nov Dec Jan Feb Mar Apr May Jun Semester 8 The Academic Senate President and VPI submits, Academic Additions, Deletions and Modifications to the Senate VPI Board of Trustees for final approval.
-On- going On- going 9 The Board of Trustees approve the Curricular Board Additions, Deletions and Modifications On- going On- going 10 Once State Chancellor's Office approval is secured, VPI the College catalog is updated to reflect all approved changes and the new program is offered 11 Department faculty review the program/curriculum on an ongoing basis as part of the Program Review process.
+Curre ent Ac cadem ic Year Next Academic Year Fall Se emeste r S pring S Semes ter Fall Step Action Responsibility Sep Oct Nov Dec Jan Feb Mar Apr May Jun Semester 8 The Academic Senate President and VPI submits, Additions, Deletions and Modifications to the Board of Trustees for final approval.
+Academic Senate VPI On- going On- going 9 The Board of Trustees approve the Curricular Additions, Deletions and Modifications Board On- going On- going 10 Once State Chancellor's Office approval is secured, the College catalog is updated to reflect all approved changes and the new program is offered VPI 11 Department faculty review the program/curriculum on an ongoing basis as part of the Program Review process.
 On- going On- going

-Applies to new academic programs only; additional degree options and modifications to existing degrees are considered as routine curricular modifications.
+^{} Applies to new academic programs only; additional degree options and modifications to existing degrees are considered as routine curricular modifications.

-Faculty have primacy regarding to curriculum.
+^{}Faculty have primacy regarding to curriculum.
 However, new programs require IPC review and approval and final approval by the college president due to the impact on College short-term and long-term finances.

-See CC Calendar for specific dates
+^{} See CC Calendar for specific dates

-Curriculum can be submitted on an ongoing basis per the committee meetings.
+^{} Curriculum can be submitted on an ongoing basis per the committee meetings.